How You Can Use Screenshots to Improve Productivity

 Screenshots are one of the best asynchronous communication tools because you can clearly capture an entire picture.
 CloudApp makes annotating these simple, so you can add all the context you need without having to write a long explanation or be around for someone to see your communication.

 By relying on screenshots and other images, you can communicate information without needing to be in the same room or on the phone or engaged at the same time.
-If your team is remote, it means people can share information as soon as they discover it.
+If your team is remote, screen recording software means that they can share information as soon as they discover it.
 This can be a major productivity booster when your teammates share information this way, too.
 Let’s look at some of the information types to get a better understanding of the benefit of screenshots.

 Let’s stick with that theme of creating content that you can use at any time, not just when you’re directly communicating with someone.
 Screenshots are immensely powerful when you need to share an update or a process, such as an improvement to how you handle work.